 Every fire safety officer is to be instructed on how to operate a fire extinguisher and use a fire blanket.
 Please contact Nambour Community Centre for an appointment time for a demonstration.
 For groups that change their leadership on a regular basis, please ensure that the new group leader is also given these instructions.

 The Nambour Community Centre endeavours to maintain a safe environment for all those who use and access the centre.
 For the centre to maintain its safe use, we ask all users to alert staff to a potential hazard that you may have seen.
-To enable you to do this, we have Hazard Reporting Forms available in a Perspex holder situated beside the external water cooler.
-Please return the completed forms to reception.
+To enable you to do this, we have Hazard Reporting Forms available at the end of this form.